GovTechSG/techpass-user-docs/docs/reset-password.md

 ## When to reset your TechPass password?

-Users who meet the above-condition should reset their TechPass password under the following circumstances:
+Users who meet the above-condition have to reset their TechPass password under the following circumstances:

 - If their TechPass account is locked due to multiple unsuccessful login attempts.